ECON 3511 - Money, Banking and Financial Markets III

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

-- Compulsory: "Modeling Monetary Economies, 4th Edition," by Bruce Champ, Scott Freeman and Joseph Haslag, published by Cambridge University Press.
+- Compulsory: "Modeling Monetary Economies, 3rd Edition," by Bruce Champ, Scott Freeman and Joseph Haslag, published by Cambridge University Press.
 I will follow that textbook closely.
+I therefore strongly advise you to purchase that textbook.
 You can buy it at the University bookshop.

 Learning & Teaching Activities

-Learning & Teaching ModesLectures (up to 3 hours per week) supported by tutorials (1 hour per week).
+Learning & Teaching ModesLectures (2 hours per week) supported by tutorials (1 hour per week).

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Students are expected to devote an average of 12 hours per week to this course: